merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 #### BRITE hierarchies

-Genes are classified in KEGG BRITE functional hierarchies by %(anvi-run-kegg-kofams).
+Genes are classified in KEGG BRITE functional hierarchies by %(anvi-run-kegg-kofams)s.
 For example, a bacterial SSU ribosomal protein is classified in a hierarchy of ribosomal genes, `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
 Codon frequencies can be calculated for genes classified at each level of the hierarchy, from the most general, those genes in the `Ribosome`, to the most specific -- in the example, those genes in `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
 Therefore, the following command returns summed codon frequencies for each annotated hierarchy level -- in the example, the output would include four rows for the genes in each level from `Ribosome` to `Small subunit`.

 {{ codestart }}
 anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --function-sources KEGG_BRITE